 The most romantic rivalry: Alcaraz – Musetti

 Lorenzo Musetti plays the role of the youngest player in the magic quadrant of the world’s young tennis wolves.
-He’s not the youngest, but he’s the least advanced in the hierarchy (18th in the world, no Grand Slam quarters) and above all, with his attacking game with a one-handed backhand, lightness of movement and almost outdated style, it seems a given that he’ll need more time than the others to play the big titles.
+He’s not the youngest in age, but he’s the least advanced in the hierarchy (best-ranked No 15, no Grand Slam quarters) and above all, with his attacking game with a one-handed backhand, lightness of movement and almost outdated style, it seems a given that he’ll need more time than the others to play the big titles.

 But here’s the thing.
-If his lows are really disappointing (only two matches won in the last five Grand Slams before this Roland-Garros), his highs are extraordinary.
-In the third round on Parisian clay, Musetti pulverised Cameron Norrie.
-He also won the only Tour-level match between himself and Carlos Alcaraz in the Hamburg final last summer (6-4, 6-7, 6-4).
-His creativity can unsettle any opponent, and Alcaraz made no secret of the fact that he remembered that match as soon as he won his third-round match against Shapovalov.
+If his lows are really disappointing (two fourth-round showings at Roland-Garros is no return on his ability), his highs are extraordinary.
+In the third round on Parisian clay in 2023, Musetti pulverised Cameron Norrie.
+He also won the first Tour-level match between himself and Carlos Alcaraz in the Hamburg final last summer (6-4, 6-7, 6-4), before being well-beaten at Roland-Garros in 2023 and Beijing the same year.
+His creativity can unsettle any opponent and as he builds strength and confidence, he is likely to become even more dangerous.

-Note: Alcaraz won their first pro match on the lower circuits.
+Note: Alcaraz won their first pro match, played on the Futures Tour in Trieste.

 The pair met each other at Grand Slam level for the first time in the quarter-finals of Wimbledon 2023.
 Although it was a high-quality and close encounter, Alcaraz won in straight sets, as Rune’s form dipped in the second and third sets following a tiebreak in the first.